Quality B2B content is what your SEO strategy needs to succeed.

-Once you’re in a good groove of content ideation, creation, and promotion, these tactics can take your strategy to the next level.
+Once you’re in a groove of content ideation, creation, and promotion, these tactics can take your strategy to the next level.

 1. Pay more attention to LinkedIn

-LinkedIn is an excellent place to share high-quality content, including long-form articles, blog teasers, and exclusive posts.
+This makes it an excellent place to share high-quality content, including long-form articles, blog teasers, and exclusive posts.
 If you have a limited budget, LinkedIn should be your priority channel.

 2. Leverage collaboration